Inherited Narcissism: Is Narcissistic Personality Disorder Genetic?

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-V) states that this personality disorder can be identified by the presence of five or more of the following symptoms:

-• A sense of “specialness” and a belief that one belongs among other “special” people
+- A grandiose sense of “specialness” and a belief that one belongs among other “special” people

 NPD is one of 10 defined personality disorders, all of which tend to be present to a greater or lesser degree throughout an individual’s life.
-They typically appear in adolescence or early adulthood, though some signs may be present in childhood.
-A person with NPD may be able to moderate their antisocial traits with help from therapy, although an affected individual may have a hard time recognizing that their attitudes and actions are inappropriate.
+Symptoms of narcissistic personality disorder typically appear in adolescence or early adulthood, though some signs may be present in childhood.
+A person with NPD may be able to moderate certain personality traits with help from therapy, although an affected individual may have a hard time recognizing that their attitudes and actions are inappropriate.

 Not everyone who displays narcissistic tendencies meets the full criteria for NPD.
 Many clinicians and researchers regard narcissism as a personality trait that can vary considerably in severity between individuals.
 In general, only those whose severe narcissism significantly impairs their functioning in society and interpersonal relationships are considered to have pathological narcissism or NPD.